furbnow/macquette/docs/carbon-co-op-internal.rst

 AWS Elastic Beanstalk.
 Wait until the staging deploy has finished, then go to the mhep-production environment and it's 'change version' or 'choose version', something like that.
 Then just deploy the same thing that's deployed on staging.
-This is a fairly rarely rare occurance so not worth automating.
+This is a fairly rarely rare occurrence so not worth automating.

 Reports